Here is a sample British Virgin Islands sailing-itinerary to help plan your next yacht charter vacation. This is the first of two sample itineraries.

 North of the Baths is the Virgin Gorda Yacht Harbor.
 Here enjoy dinner on board, or head to The Bath and Turtle, one of the island’s favorite eateries.
 The Rendezvous Bar, located on the harbor’s edge, is an entertainment hotspot.
 Enjoy watching your favorite sporting events on the two flat-screen TVs or listen to the music of a live band.

 Ahhhh…Another day in paradise!
 This morning venture out of the yacht harbor for a great day of water sports at The Dog Islands.
-The Dog Islands, named for the barking sounds of the extinct Caribbean Seal, are a series of small islands in the Sir Francis Drake Channel.
+The Dog Islands, named for the barking sounds of the extinct Caribbean Seal, is a series of small islands in the Sir Francis Drake Channel.
 These islands are a Marine National Park and Seabird Refuge with great diving and snorkeling.
 They are a great windsurfing venue as well.

 Afterward, head over to The Bitter End Yacht Club where you’ll anchor for the night.